timilehin-code/habbit_tracker/readme.markdown

  ```bash
    pip install rich
  ```
- 4. make sure the python pandas module is installed on your machine. to install run the following command on your terminal:
+ 4. make sure the python pandas module is installed on your machine. to install, run the following command on your terminal:
  ```bash
    pip install pandas
  ```